Battle of Suoi Tre: Battle

-At 04:30, a night patrol from Company B which was operating outside the perimeter reported movement near its ambush site.
+At 04:30 on 21 March, a night patrol from Company B which was operating outside the perimeter reported movement near its ambush site.
 However no further movement was detected for two hours.
 At 06:30 the patrol prepared to return to camp.
 One minute later, explosions were set off in the area as the US base came under heavy attack from enemy 60 mm and 82 mm mortars.
 Simultaneously, the patrol was attacked by a VC force.
-Within five minutes, the patrol had been overpowered, and all of its men were killed or wounded.
+Within five minutes, the patrol had been overpowered and all of its men were killed or wounded.

-The first VC mortar round landed on the doorstep of a company command post; seconds later another exploded outside battalion headquarters.
+The first VC mortar round landed outside a company command post; seconds later another exploded outside battalion headquarters.
 An estimated 650 mortar rounds fell while the VC advanced towards the perimeter.
 As they moved closer, machine guns and recoilless rifles joined the attack as the VC prepared to assault the position.

-Minutes later, the entire perimeter came under attack by waves of VC infantry emerging from the jungle and firing recoilless rifles, RPG-2 rockets, automatic weapons, and small arms.
+Minutes later, the entire perimeter came under attack by waves of VC infantry emerging from the jungle and firing recoilless rifles, RPG-2 rockets, automatic weapons and small arms.
 The heaviest attacks were concentrated on the northeastern and southeastern portions of the base.
 As the VC attack intensified, the three US artillery batteries began to return mortar fire at their VC counterparts.
 During the first assault, Company B reported that its 1st Platoon positions on the south-eastern perimeter had been penetrated and that a reaction force from the 2/77th Artillery, was needed to reinforce them.
 Artillery was sent to the perimeter to help repulse the continuing attacks.

-At 07:00 the first Forward Air Controller (FAC) arrived to direct American air strikes against the VC.
+At 07:00 the first Forward Air Controller (FAC) arrived to direct airstrikes against the VC.
 At the same time, two batteries of 105 mm howitzers located at nearby fire support bases were brought within 100 m of the battalion's perimeter.
 At 07:11, Company B reported that its 1st Platoon had been overrun and faced by an infantry charge.
-Air strikes were called in all along the wood line to the east to ease the pressure on the besieged company.
+Airstrikes were called in all along the wood line to the east to ease the pressure on the besieged company.
 Then the FAC directing these strikes was shot down by automatic weapons fire.
 At 07:50 the Company B commander requested that the artillery fire beehive rounds into the southeastern and southern sections of his perimeter.
 At 07:56 Company B reported that the VC had penetrated the 1st Platoon sector and ammunition was depleted there.
-Ammunition and twenty men from Company A were sent to assist B Company.
+Ammunition and 20 men from Company A were sent to assist B Company.
 At 08:13 the northeastern section of the perimeter was overrun by another infantry charge.
 At 08:15, elements of Company A which had established an ambush just outside the perimeter the previous night charged into the camp's perimeter and assumed defensive positions, managing to evade the surrounding VC.